CallumBeaney/blogge/content/blog/christmasCard.md

 date="2024-12-12"
 +++

+{{ image(src="https://raw.githubusercontent.com/CallumBeaney/christmas-tree-card/main/img/christmas_card_1.jpg", position="left" style="width: 100vh;") }}

-This documents a bit of creative process, very little of which is original.
+This documents a bit of creative process making the above, very little of which is truly original.
 To see the raw files, code etc just go to [the repo](https://github.com/CallumBeaney/christmas-tree-card/).

 ## Index